schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 \[Image 5.30.2: Where to create a new block \(a function\)\]

 There will open a window where we can give our new block a name.
 Let's call this one "read\_sensor\_data".
-We type the name into the give text box and when done click "OK":
+We type the name into the given text box and when done click "OK":

 ![](/assets/Img.5.30.3.jpg)

 \[Image 5.30.3: The "New Block" window\]

 Notice how there is an "Options" button that we don't need to use here.
-We we will see more of it later on.
+We will see more of it later on.

-There will appear a blue "define" block and we should connect the two "set" variable blocks to it like this:
+There will appear a blue "define" block which will be the header block of the function, and we can connect the two "set" variable blocks to it like this:

 ![](/assets/Img.5.30.4.jpg)

 \[Image 5.30.4: The new "read\_sensor\_data" function\]

 We notice there's a new block available, now, in "Data&Blocks", named "read\_sensor\_data".
-We can drag and drop it, like any other instruction block, and place it to be part of the program.
-Whenever reached by the program, this block will execute those two instructions we put aside, or better: it will execute function "read\_sensor\_data" \(Image 5.30.4\).
+We can drag and drop it, like any other instruction block, and place it to be part of the main program.
+Whenever executed by the program, this block will execute instead the two instructions we put aside, or in other words: it will execute function "read\_sensor\_data" \(Image 5.30.4\).

 We need to place a call to the function at the begin of the forever block, at the exact spot where the two "set" variable blocks used to stand, replacing them:![](/assets/Img.5.30.5.jpg)\[Image 5.30.5: Calling the new "read\_sensor\_data" function\]